Process management

 You can only use variables your AI Agent can collect through your browser, or that you collect in a block and allow to be available outside of the structured content the block is in.
 You can’t use variables your AI Agent collects using Actions.

-Under Set availability, choose which customers you want the Process to apply to:
+Under Set availability, choose which end users you want the Process to apply to:

 • To restrict the Process to certain users, select Based on the following rules.
 A section expands where you can enter the logic your AI Agent will use to decide whether to serve the Processes.